 "In high school, I took education for granted," Pereira said.
 "I finally opened my eyes to all of the opportunities here.
 You’re improving your life by going to college and giving yourself more opportunities to explore the world."

-Paying for school was a huge challenge for Pereira, as her grandparents, who took her and her two brothers in after her mother died, are not wealthy people.
-What she found is a long list of scholarships that were available through the Aims Foundation, the Aims Financial Aid department and other independent sources of scholarship awards.
+Paying for school was a huge challenge for Pereira, as her grandparents -- who took in her and her two brothers after her mother died -- are not wealthy people.
+She found a long list of scholarships available through the Aims Foundation, the Aims Financial Aid department and other independent sources.
 Pereira now has her sights set on becoming a nurse.